Allan Gunn: Playing career

 Gunn was a successful schoolboy footballer, appearing for Brighton Boys and Sussex.
 On leaving Varndean School he played as a left-winger for Old Varndeanians in the Sussex League, before moving to Whitehawk, winning County League Division 1 and the Sussex County Cup in 1962, as well as being chosen to represent Sussex.

-He then tried a season as a semi-professional at Gravesend & Northfleet (now Ebbsfleet United) but returned to win another County League title with Whitehawk in 1964.
+Gunn tried a season as a part-time professional at Gravesend & Northfleet (now Ebbsfleet United) under former Brighton & Hove Albion manager Billy Lane, but then returned to win another Sussex County League title with Whitehawk in 1964.
 Gunn scored both goals against Lewes in the title decider at Whitehawk's Enclosed Ground on April 25, 1964.
 He then joined arch rivals Lewes, again winning the County League and Sussex County Cup, as well as the Sussex RUR Cup in 1965.
 After Lewes joined the amateur Athenian League, he switched to Newhaven and then concentrated on officiating, which he was encouraged to take up by the Sussex referee Frank Wood.
 He was a class 2 referee by the age of 24 in 1968.